aldettinger/camel-quarkus-workshop/README.md

 The [Camel Quarkus Extensions Reference](https://camel.apache.org/camel-quarkus/latest/reference/index.html) gives a good overview.
 From there, you can navigate to the documentation of a specific Camel Quarkus extension.
-And from the documentation of a specific Camel Quarkus extension, you should be able to access the documentation of the underlying Camel component.
+And from the documentation of a specific Camel Quarkus extension, you can continue to the documentation of the underlying Camel component.
 Now that the documentation layout is a bit clearer, you should be able to answer questions below:
- * What is the URI syntax of the extension used to send and receive message from a NATS messaging system ?
+ * What is the URI syntax of the extension used to send and receive message from a NATS messaging system?
- * When communicating with Salesforce, will you be able to consume messages ? produce messages ?
+ * When communicating with Salesforce, will you be able to consume messages? produce messages?
- * What is the default value of the  _proxyProtocol_  component option when storing/retrieving objects from an AWS S3 Storage Service ?
+ * What is the default value of the  _proxyProtocol_  component option when storing/retrieving objects from an AWS S3 Storage Service?

 ### Let's configure a consumer and a producer